What Could Possibly Go Wrong?#

 The Idea#

-Web servers or the whole internet works by sending and recieving requests.
-When a browser asks for a page like /about it sends somthing like:
+When a browser asks for a page like /about, it sends something like:

 GET /about HTTP/1.1

-That’s the page requested by the browser I need to parse this request and determine wich page to return as response.
-In complex servers it is handled by routing logics, templating engines, middleware, etc. but I’m just implementing a simple file based routing.
+That’s the page requested by the browser.
+I need to parse this request and determine which page to return as a response.
+In complex servers, this is handled by routing logic, templating engines, middleware, etc. But I’m just implementing a simple file-based routing.

 HTTP/1.1 200 OK